My Home Page with Links to My Other

 costs.
 About one-third of the $62 billion in western aid spending is devoted to

-basic needs and micro projects.
-The remainder is spent on macroeconomics, much
+basic needs and micro projects, the remainder on macroeconomics, much

-countries with decent policies and away from countries with terrible policies.
+countries with better policies and away from countries with terrible policies.

 The countries with bad policies will then have incentives to change.
 Some might

-claim that funds would then be shifted from poor countries, but the authors
+claim funds would then be shifted from poor countries, but the authors

 Amazingly, more money per capita currently

-goes to poor countries with bad policies than poor countries with decent
+goes to poor countries with bad policies than poor countries with better

 policies.
-Research by David Dollar and Craig Burnside suggests that shifting
+Research by David Dollar and Craig Burnside suggests shifting

-aid from poor countries with poor policies to poor countries with decent
+aid from poor countries with poor policies to poor countries with better

-policies would raise their mean growth rates from 1.10 percent to 1.44 percent.
+policies would raise mean growth rates from 1.10 percent to 1.44 percent.

-Research also suggests that in bad policy environments aid hurts growth.
+Research suggests that in bad policy environments aid hurts growth.
+More thorough recent research, however, suggests aid does not work in better policy environments, either.

 unexpected consequences.
-Some nations that experience hyperinflation have done
+Some nations that experienced hyperinflation did

-countries to enact a wide range of reforms, including lowering inflation.
+countries to enact reforms, including lowering inflation.
 Some

 nation that has somewhat free markets and secure property rights grows over the